 Reprinted with permission of ISI and The Intercollegiate Review.
 The Intercollegiate Review is a print magazine and daily site for conservative students.

 At the IR, we welcome fruitful discourse on a variety of topics.
 Not all of our authors or readers have the same opinions — what a boring world that would be!
 But ISI — and thereby the IR — believes in and actively promotes six core principles: limited government, individual liberty, free markets, the rule of law, personal responsibility, and traditional morality.

-Robert R. Reilly has taught at the National Defense University, and served in the Office of The Secretary of Defense, where he was Senior Advisor for Information Strategy (2002-2006).
-He participated in Operation Iraqi Freedom in 2003, as Senior Advisor to the Iraqi Ministry of information.
-Before that, he was director of the Voice of America, where he had worked the prior decade.
+Robert R. Reilly is a senior fellow at the American Foreign Policy Council.
+He has taught at the National Defense University, and served in the Office of The Secretary of Defense, where he was Senior Advisor for Information Strategy (2002-2006).
 Mr. Reilly has served in the White House as a Special Assistant to the President (1983-1985), and in the U.S. Information Agency both in DC and abroad.
-In the private sector, he spent more than seven years with the Intercollegiate Studies Institute, as both national director and then president.
-He was on active duty as an armored cavalry officer for two years, and attended Georgetown University and the Claremont Graduate University.
 He has published widely on foreign policy, "war of ideas" issues, and classical music.
-His latest book is The Closing of the Muslim Mind: How Intellectual Suicide Created the Modern Islamist Crisis.Copyright © 2013 Intercollegiate Studies Institute, Inc
+He is the author of Surprised by Beauty: A Listeners Guide to the Recovery of Modern Music, Making Gay Okay: How Rationalizing Homosexual Behavior Is Changing Everything and The Closing of the Muslim Mind: How Intellectual Suicide Created the Modern Islamist Crisis.Copyright © 2013 Intercollegiate Studies Institute, Inc

 back to top